imsweb/naaccr-geocoder-review/README.md

     - 2: user rejected all the results
     - 3: no results were returned by the Geocoder
     - 4: user skipped the line
+    - 5: the input had a MicroMatchStatus of 'Match' and the user did not review the result
 3. Selected Result Index (the result index selected by the user, -1 if not applicable)
 4. Processing Comment (a comment provided by the user)